-- The XRF Laboratory contains five PANalytical Epsilon 5 XRF instruments, used for quantification of the elemental composition of samples. - The Sample Handling Laboratory contains two Mettler XP-6 microbalances and one MTL environmentally-controlled weighing chamber, used for weighing filters both before and after sampling. - The Light Absorption Laboratory contains a HIPS system that was custom designed and built at AQRC. - The TOA Laboratory contains five Sunset Thermal/Optical OC/EC analyzers, used for measuring carbon fractions on quartz filters.
+- The XRF Laboratory contains five XRF instruments, used for quantification of the elemental composition of samples. - The Sample Handling Laboratory contains two Mettler XPR-6UD5 microbalances and two environmentally-controlled weighing chambers, used for weighing filters both before and after sampling. - The Light Absorption Laboratory contains systems that were custom designed and built at AQRC. - The TOA Laboratory contains six Thermal/Optical OC/EC analyzers, used for measuring carbon fractions on quartz filters. - The FT-IR laboratory contains 3 analyzers that use the IR light spectrum to prove chemical bonds on Teflon filters.
+This is currently being researched.

-Additionally, the AQRC has unique expertise in the preparation of standard reference materials used for the calibration of the Epsilon 5 XRF analyzers.
+Additionally, the AQRC has unique expertise in the preparation of standard reference materials used for the calibration of the XRF analyzers.
 An aerosol generation chamber designed and built at AQRC is used for preparing standards on the same filter media as ambient samples and in the same concentration range as typical ambient samples.

-5.2.
-Quality Assurance System
+3.2 Quality Assurance System

-5.2.1.
-Laboratory-Based QA/QC
+3.2.1 Laboratory-Based QA/QC